 A job letter, often synonymous with cover letter, is a job application document sent along with a CV.
-The purpose of a job application is to provide the complete information about your experience and skills to the recruiter in a quick and simplified manner.
+In the present times, job seekers have the facility to email the job application to hiring managers.
+The purpose of a job application email is to provide complete information about your experience and skills to the recruiter in a quick and simplified manner.
 It is a unique way to convey your interest in a particular job role in an organization.

-Sending a job application is imperative for landing a job interview.
+Sending a job application email is imperative for landing a job interview.
 Nowadays, the majority of employers ask for an application letter that helps them to shortlist job seekers for final interview call.
-Before understanding how to write a job letter, let’s see how a CV is different from it.
+Before understanding how to write a job letter, let us see how a CV is different from it.

 While a CV focuses on highlighting the details about your work history, accomplishments, skills or qualifications in detail, a job letter mainly explains to the hiring manager that what makes you a potential candidate for the job opening.
 It also gives an insight into why you are interested in the job opening, your career summary and how you are apt for the job.